matter-labs/zksync-web-era-docs/docs/zk-stack/components/zkEVM/vm-specification/vm-primer.md

 As we see, zkEVM supports allocating ergs not only for far calls, but also for near calls.
 Passing zero will allocate all available gas.
 Unlike in far calls, near calls do not limit the amount of gas passed to 63/64 of available gas.

-- On revert, unspent gas of the function is **returned**
-- On panic, unspent gas of the function is **lost**

 All near calls inside the contract are sharing the same memory space (heap, stack), and do not roll back the changes to this memory if they fail.
-They do, however, roll back the changes to storage and events.
+They do, however, roll back the changes to storage, transient storage and events.

 Near calls cannot be used from Solidity to their full extent.
 Compiler generates them, but makes sure that if functions revert or panic, the whole contract reverts of panics.
 Explicit exception handlers and allocating just a portion of